johnwcowan/r7rs-work/FuturesCowan.md

 opposed to parallelism, for which see [ParallelPromisesCowan](ParallelPromisesCowan.md)).

-Futures are analogous to [SRFI 18](http://srfi.schemers.org/srfi-18/srfi-18.html) threads, and can easily be built on top of them, in which case SRFI 18 threads are the same objects as this SRFI's futures.
-However, it is also possible to have multiple futures sharing the same thread in a thread pool.
-Comopared to threads, futures are more modern in style and hopefully easier to use.
+Futures are analogous to [SRFI 18](http://srfi.schemers.org/srfi-18/srfi-18.html) threads, and can easily be built either using SRFI 18 threads directly.
+However, it is also possible to have multiple futures sharing the same thread in a thread pool, and this choice depends on how heavyweight SRFI 18 threads are on a particular implementation.
+Compared to threads,
+futures are more modern in style and hopefully easier to use.
 Each future is represented to other futures, including itself, by a unique *future object*, a member of a disjoint type.